 I hope you find this as exciting as me and put it to work right away.
 Leave your questions or tips in the comments.

-“Gavin should I use, Silver presets, or BlackRoom actions?” customer ask in relation to the presets and actions I make.
+“Gavin should I use, Silver presets, or BlackRoom actions?” people ask about the presets and actions I make.
 But this answer applies to however you edit.
 Let’s start with basics in this video.

 PRESETS” I always start with presets and Styles in Capture One such as Silver or Filmist.
 These are recipes that combine many settings to instantly create an edit in LR, RAW, etc. Presets can be used from Photoshop from within the Camera RAW filter (see this video on my channel)

 This edited just fine in RAW.
-But by going into Photoshop and useing BlackRoom actions I was able to refine it that much more.
+But by going into Photoshop and using BlackRoom actions I was able to refine it that much more.

 Look at this edit in LR vs Photoshop…